 - Roth conversions are not always the tax-smart move.

-- Timing, income levels, health, and estate goals matter.
+- Timing, income levels, health, and estate goals all matter.

-- In some cases, it’s better to wait, slow down, or avoid conversions entirely.
+- In some cases, it's better to wait, slow down, or skip conversions entirely.

 Scenario #1: You're in a High Tax Bracket This Year